We may earn a fee if you click on the links below. Compensation does not determine ranking. Not all brands are included. Learn more.

 Step 1: Review your credit report

 Examining your credit report carefully is an essential step before applying for any loan.
-Knowing exactly where you stand will help you focus on the lenders that cater to borrowers with your credit score and will better prepare you for any questions your prospective lender might raise.
+Borrowers with high credit scores qualify for lower interest rates.
+Knowing exactly where you stand will help you focus on the mortgage lenders that accept lower scores.

 But there’s another good reason to check your credit carefully.
 Credit reporting mistakes are more common than most people think, and it’s worth checking whether errors are dragging your score down.